About the CASL

-The Canadian Anti-Spam Legislation (usually called the CASL) is one of the world's most stringent anti-spam laws.
-Its primary purpose is to prohibit the sending of spam (i.e.unwanted Commercial Electronic Messages , or CEMs).
-The CASL also regulates the following activities:
+The Canadian Anti-Spam Legislation (called CASL; pronounced castle), which came into effect on July 1, 2014, is one of the world's most stringent anti-spam laws.
+Its primary purpose is to prohibit the sending of spam (i.e. unwanted Commercial Electronic Messages, or CEMs).
+CASL also regulates the following activities:

 - Providing false or misleading information in a message